apollographql/apollo-ios/Design/0000-graphql-defer.md

 }
 ```

 Another way which may be a bit more intuitive is to make the `server` case on `Source` have an associated value since `cache` sources will always be complete.
+The cache could return partial responses for deferred operations but for the initial implementation we will probably only write the cache record once all deferred fragments have been received.

 ```swift
 public struct GraphQLResult<Data: RootSelectionSet> {